martinphellwig/brython_wf/site/doc/en/jsobjects.md

 ### jQuery example

-Here is a more complete example of how you can use the popular library jQuery :
+Here is a more complete example of how you can use the popular library jQuery:

     <html>
     <head>